 Before I go further, I should add that it's fair to say that you can easily visit most places in the Netherlands from Amsterdam in a couple of hours.
 I could be wrong but I believe Maastricht is the city furthest away from Amsterdam and even that can be reached in three and a half hours by train, so don't be put off by long travel times if you want to leave Amsterdam for a day - the chances are you can do so and be in another beautiful town or city in an hour or less!

-Tips for Going on Day Trips from Amsterdam
+Tips for Day Trips from Amsterdam

 As mentioned above most day trips from Amsterdam are doable by train or even by bus.
 Train travel is probably the best way to go no a day trip from Amsterdam, especially if you want to go further afield to another Dutch city or town in a different province (FYI Amsterdam is in the Noord Holland province of the Netherlands).
 There are regular direct (Intercity) train services from Amsterdam Centraal Station to all the bigger cities and towns in the Netherlands, as well as other regional services (often called Stoptreins) that stop at more places along the way and so these can take a bit longer.

 Bus is arguably the best mode of transport to choose if you want to go on a short day trip to some of the picturesque towns and landmarks in the region immediately surrounding Amsterdam, like Zaanse Schans and Volendam or the beaches at Bloemendaal and Zandvoort.
 If this is what you plan on doing I would highly recommend getting an Amsterdam Region Pass for free transport to these places and that will also cover your transport to Haarlem, another town well worth visiting from Amsterdam that is so close you could go and come back in a morning, or you could indeed even cycle there if you were feeling strong!